 As a side note, to use the ‘Public Holiday’ condition, you must be sure to check your public holidays in the Public Holiday calendar interface and to configure the states for your locations accordingly.
 The system will provide an up to date set of State and Federal public holidays in each business, automatically.
 Local/regional and company authorised (e.g. picnic days) public holidays will need to be added manually.

-There are quite a few actions and conditions that you can use already (with more to come).
+There are quite a few actions and conditions that you can use already.
 We’ve created a separate page that documents each of the conditions and actions.

 After you hit save, we’ll replace the editor with a display-version of the rule: